mike99mac/minimy-mike99mac/README.md

 This document is based on "The smart boombox cookbook" on https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf which describes much detail of building a boombox.
 This document focus just on the steps to get the *software stack* running, and starts from the very beginning.

-## Preparing an SD card to boot Linux
+## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 You want to *prime the pump* and put a Linux distribution on that card.
 Hopefully you have another computer running Linux, but other OS's will work.
 The computer must have a hardware port to write to the card.